 Each year, the date of the festival is different, it is held on the full moon night of the twelfth lunar month, which is in November, but also usually the end of the rainy season, a reason for celebration.

-Some concerns in Bangkok and Chiang Mai
+Some Concerns in Bangkok and Chiang Mai

 “Loy” means “floats”, and “Krathong” means the floating sculpture that is traditionally made from a banana tree trunk.
 It is then decorated with folded banana leaves, flowers, candles, and incense sticks.
 Not long ago this structure was not much used because it requires a lot of time and instead Styrofoam was used.
-But today, after the ecological disaster that occurred every year, the authorities have finally banned it and the traditional method is being used again and has contributed to some creativity, and so much the better.
-Last night I saw some using watermelon (tang mo) ice-cream cones, and bread, colorful, different shapes and size.
+But today, after the ecological disaster that occurred every year, the authorities have finally banned it and the traditional method is being used again and has contributed to some creativity, and so much the better. that evening I saw some using watermelon (tang mo) ice-cream cones, and bread, colorful, different shapes and size.

-In 2016, the day after Loy Krathong, six tons of waste were collected from the city’s waterways, 661,935 kratong, of which 617,901 were made of decomposable natural materials and 44,034 were made of non-biodegradable polystyrene.
+In 2016, the day after Loy Krathong, six tons of waste were collected from the city’s waterways, 661,935 Kratong, of which 617,901 were made of decomposable natural materials and 44,034 were made of non-biodegradable polystyrene.
 The city authorities had to mobilize 210 workers and 45 boats to clean everything up. lately, in July, the government launched countrywide a campaign at fresh markets to reduce the use of foam containers and plastic bags.

-the popular celestial lanterns pose to air traffic safety.
-They can be dangerous but they are a great tourist attraction and this year, the authorities did not hesitate and decided to modify the schedules or cancel flights from Wednesday to Friday, specifying that it will affect almost 150 flights, national and international, nothing less!
+Chiang Mai, where the festival lasts three days, but another no less serious concern and that the very popular sky lanterns, great tourist attraction pose to air traffic safety.
+Once again this year, the authorities did not hesitate to modify schedules or cancel flights during the three days of the festival, stating that will affect 154 flights, national and international, nothing less!

-Loy Kratong for Ever
+Loy Krathong for Ever